johnrobertmahlan/Bookworms-United/README.md

 ![About Bookworms United](https://i.imgur.com/josKmsT.jpg)

 3. Here is a screenshot of how the Bookstores index page looks when a user is *not* logged in.
-They can see everything that a logged-in user can see *except* for one thing: a button inviting them to add a bookstore to the list.
+These users can see everything that a logged-in user can see *except* for one thing: a button inviting them to add a bookstore to the list.
 Adding bookstores to the database is a functionality reserved only for users who are logged in.
 At the time of writing, the display is a simple table.
 As I discuss below, I eventually want to display bookstores in a more attractive way.

 ![Bookstores Index (Not Logged In)](https://i.imgur.com/yGMdsG5.jpg)